FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: An FPT -approximation for

 \subsection{Running time}

 We next bound the running time of our algorithms without using the \guess keyword.
-Specifically, we show how to replace each \guess keyword using a branching program.
+Specifically, we show how to replace each \guess keyword using a bounded branching program.
+First, assume that~\Cref{algo:colksupalgo} is given an $\eps$-approximation of $R^*$ as an input and hence both~\Cref{algo:colksupalgo} and~\Cref{algo:settle cluster} know these radii.
+With this assumption, we next explain how to replace other \emph{guess}es.

-In each iteration of~\Cref{algo:colksupalgo}, it has to guess the index of the densest unmarked optimal cluster, which results into $k$ choices.
+Each iteration of~\Cref{algo:colksupalgo} has to guess the index of the densest unmarked optimal cluster, which results into $k$ branches.
 Next, at every call of~\Cref{algo:settle cluster}, the structural trichotomy implies three possible cases.
-For the nearby-ball and good-ball cases, we guess which of the constructed balls satisfies the corresponding property, yielding $O(k)$ possibilities in each case.
-For the two-light-balls case, we guess the relevant pair of balls and the corresponding unmarked cluster index, yielding $O(k^3)$ possibilities.
-Thus, each call of~\Cref{algo:settle cluster} branches into at most $3\cdot O(k^3)=O(k^3)$ subcases.
+For the nearby-ball and good-ball cases, we have to guess which of the constructed balls satisfies the corresponding property, which can be done by enumerating $O(k)$ choices for each case.
+For the two-light-balls case, we have to guess the relevant pair of balls and the corresponding unmarked cluster index, which requires enumerating $O(k^3)$ choices.
+Thus, each call of~\Cref{algo:settle cluster} branches into at most $O(k)+ O(k^3)=O(k^3)$ choices.

-As \Cref{algo:colksupalgo} runs at most $k$ iterations since each iteration settles at least one optimal cluster, the total number of nodes in this branching program is bounded by $(k\cdot O(k^3))^k = k^{O(k)} = 2^{O(k\log k)}$.
-Each node in the branching program performs only polynomial work in $n$.
-Together with the derandomized color-coding step and the polynomial guessing of the optimal radius, this yields an overall running time of $2^{O(k\log k)}\cdot \mathrm{poly}(n)$.
+First, note that with $\eps$-approximation of $R^*$ and the structural trichotomy, \Cref{algo:settle cluster} never fails.
+As \Cref{algo:colksupalgo} runs at most $k$ iterations since, in each iteration, \Cref{algo:settle cluster}, settles at least one optimal cluster, the total number of nodes in this branching program is bounded by $(k\cdot O(k^3))^k = k^{O(k)} = 2^{O(k\log k)}$.
+Moreover, each node in the branching program performs only polynomial work in $n$.
+Finally, we remove the assumption that the algorithms know $\eps$-approximation of $R^*$ as follows.
+From~\Cref{thm:epsapxrad}, we have a list $\cL$ of candidate radii that contains an $\eps$-approximation of $R^*$.
+For each candidate entry in $\cL$, we run the branching version of~\Cref{algo:colksupalgo} as mentioned above, and return the candidate radii with minimum norm for which~\Cref{algo:colksupalgo} does not fail.
+Therefore, the overall running time of~\Cref{algo:colksupalgo} is $2^{O(k \log (k/\eps))}\poly(n)$.